DrummerDude1413/Vertex-Servers/README.md

 ## 🚀 Getting Started

 1. Visit [vertexhosting.pro](https://vertexhosting.pro) and create an account
-2. Choose a product and select a plan
+2. Choose a product and select a plan or start a free trial.
-3. Configure your server and complete checkout
+3. Configure your server and complete checkout.
-4. Access your server instantly via the game panel or SSH
+4. Access your server instantly via the game panel or [SSH](https://lyrdy.page/vertex-hosting/using-ssh).

 > 📖 Need help?
 Check out our [full setup guide](https://docs.vertexservers.gg/getting-started).